 MP3 Export Options

-- Accessed by: then choosing MP3 Files from the Save as type dropdown menu.
+- Accessed by: then choosing MP3 from the Format dropdown menu.

 MP3 Export Setup